Year Zero (song)

 "Year Zero" is a song by the Swedish rock band Ghost.
 The track was released as the second single from the group's second studio album Infestissumam.

 Background and release

 Tobias Forge claimed that "Year Zero" and "Zenith" are the only two Ghost songs that he was not the main author of, the two songs instead being the ideas of guitarist Martin Persner.
 Although, Forge did write the former's lyrics in addition to revising, arranging and giving instrumentation to both.

 On March 12, 2013, Ghost began providing fans with a free streaming of "Year Zero" if they promoted the band on Facebook, by endorsing its frontman to be elected the next Pope of the Catholic Church.
-The 10" vinyl version of the single includes the B-side "Orez Raey", which as the title suggests is the A-side played backwards.
+The 10" vinyl version of the single includes the B-side "Orez Raey", which as the title suggests is the A-side played backward.

-The single’s cover art is an homage to John Martin’s famous engraving, Satan Presiding at the Infernal Council.
+The single's cover art is an homage to John Martin's famous engraving, Satan Presiding at the Infernal Council.